Is Buying A Houseboat A Good Investment?

 Since it is a higher priced home for the area George’s home only appreciated by 2% per year giving him a home worth $610,000!
 Even with such a low appreciation that is still a good investment as George made $110,000 over 10 years.
 When George goes to sell his home he realizes that he has to pay 6% commission on the sale leaving him with only $573,400 after commission.
 After selling his house he will have $1,223,400.
 (Assuming he’s didn’t spend any of the yearly income)

-Related Post How Much Is Houseboat Insurance?
+Related Post How Much Does A New Houseboat Cost?

 Jim’s houseboat on the other hand has depreciated at 5% a year and after ten years is only worth around $30,000.
 So after selling his houseboat that is a “bad investment” he will have $1,265,000.
 (That’s assuming he’s didn’t spend any of the yearly income as well.